The Governance Layer of AI-Powered Operational Intelligence

 The Future of Enterprise AI

-The most successful enterprise AI implementations will not be those that provide unrestricted access to every system, every database, and every file.
+The most successful enterprise AI implementations will not be those with unrestricted access to every system, database, and file.
+They will be the ones that combine operational intelligence with governance, enabling AI to deliver meaningful insights while respecting the same security principles that protect every other component of the enterprise.

 About the Author